Vision, Principles and Funding

 At this stage Inclusion Melbourne may need to ask more of the planner, family or others who know the person well.
 It is essential Inclusion Melbourne has information which will assist to ‘bring out the best’ in each person.
 Inclusion Melbourne needs to know what approaches have been successful in the past and when the person has been unable to continue certain arrangements due to health, behaviour, or other support needs.
 Inclusion Melbourne needs to know about each person, their likes and dislikes, their supporters, friends and past successful or unsuccessful day activities.
 It is important not to repeat unhappy or unsuccessful experiences for someone!
 Inclusion Melbourne will ask for the following information:

-During this information gathering process, Inclusion Melbourne will explain how Inclusion Melbourne support can operate and the support fees.
-Families will be asked to confirm in writing that the information provided is as accurate as possible.
+During this information gathering process,families will be asked to confirm in writing that the information provided is as accurate as possible.
 How long this all takes depends on how quickly information can be gathered from individuals, families, other planners and so on.

 Following an enquiry from a new individual and their family, Inclusion Melbourne commences planning and developing an individual Support Plan.
 This involves several steps: